DHTMLX/docs-suite/docs/css_manager/api/cssmanager_add_method.md

 @signature: {'add(cssList: ICssList, customId?: string, silent?: boolean): string;'}

 @params:
-- cssStyleList       object     mandatory, an object with a list of styles
+- `cssList: object` - mandatory, an object with a list of styles
-- customId      string      optional, a custom name of the class
+- `customId: string` - optional, a custom name of the class
-- silent    boolean      optional, if true - a new class will be created but not added to an HTML page
+- `silent: boolean` - optional, if true - a new class will be created but not added to an HTML page

 @returns:

-- CustomId      string     the name of the created class
+A string with the name of the created class.

 @example:
 // create a new CSS class